AETHER-ENGINEERS/AETHER-ENGINEERS/Outlining-New-Licensing-Strategies.md

 ---

-#Stage 2: still drafting.
+#Stage/iteration 2: still drafting.
 Not set in stone just yet

 Understood!
 Aligning with the **AETHER-ENGINEERS/OMARG values** (open source, transparency, accessibility, anti-profit, anti-proprietary, anti-malicious/illegal use), here’s a strategic roadmap to formalize the licensing, governance, and community engagement model while advancing proposals ethically: